Revature-Capstone-1362/construct-trello-boards/README.md

 Images of what it should look like
 Usage
 Here, you instruct other people on how to use your project after they’ve installed it.
 This would also be a good place to include screenshots of your project in action.
-# Getting Started

 # Setting Up Orchestrator and Accounts
-- In Orchestrator, create a queue to contain the transaction items for the automation.
+  1. In Orchestrator, create a queue to contain the transaction items for the automation.
+  2. Create assets and assign its file path in the value section.
-- Create a Trello account that will have access to the workspace containing the Project 1 boards and generate an API key and token.
+  3. Create a Trello account that will have access to the workspace containing the Project 1 boards and generate an API key and token.
-- Add the API key and token as text assets in Orchestrator.
+  4. Add the API key and token as text assets in Orchestrator.

 # Setting Up Automations
-Clone project repository using https://github.com/Revature-Capstone-1362/run-at-risk-assessment.git.
+  1. Clone project repository using https://github.com/Revature-Capstone-1362/run-at-risk-assessment.git.
-Open project.json in both AtRiskAssessmentDispatcher and AtRiskAssessmentPerformer folders and publish the projects to Orchestrator.
+  2. Open project.json in both AtRiskAssessmentDispatcher and AtRiskAssessmentPerformer folders and publish the projects to Orchestrator.
-Assign processes to robots.
+  3. Assign processes to robots.
-Navigate to package directory on robot machines, usually located in %userprofile%\.nuget\packages.
+  4. Navigate to package directory on robot machines, usually located in %userprofile%\.nuget\packages.
-Open config.xlsx in 1.x.x\lib\net45\Data directory of dispatcher and set the queue name.
+  5. Open config.xlsx in 1.x.x\lib\net45\Data directory of dispatcher and set the queue name.
-Optionally set the path to the directory for input data workbooks.
+  6. Optionally set the path to the directory for input data workbooks.
 The default directory for input data is the Input folder in this directory.

 # Contributors
 - Thomas Vo